 Is one particular shade better than another?
 Apparently not.
 We were unable to find a single study identifying certain wavelengths as non-effective.

 In terms of purchasing a unit, specific wavelengths or specific nanometers are a non-issue.
 Science is just beginning to catch up in understanding the possibilities light presents for therapeutic purposes.
-All the research we've seen is unanimous: all colors — all wavelengths — all nanometers — are effective.Go to Comparison Chart > Back to Top >
+All the research we've seen is unanimous: all colors — all wavelengths — all nanometers — are effective.Go To Products We Recommend > Back to Top >

 Q: Is one level of intensity more effective than another?